chadgeary/guacamole/README.md

 # Notes
 ```
-- guacnet_cidr and the associated guacnet_* vars need to available for use locally within the docker service.
+- guacnet_cidr and the associated guacnet_<ip> variables must not be in use, they're for docker services.
-- the database credentials are available in /opt/guacamole on the docker host.
+- if needed, database credentials are available in /opt/guacamole on the docker host.
-- guacadmin:guacadmin are the default credentials
+- guacadmin:guacadmin are the default web admin credentials.
-- https://localhost:8080/guacamole is the default web endpoint
+- https://localhost:8080/guacamole is the default web endpoint.
 ```